rust-lang/rls/contributing.md

 We'd love for existing and new tools to use the RLS.
 If that sounds interesting please get in touch by filing an issue or on IRC.

+If you want to implement RLS support in an editor, see [clients.md](clients.md).

 ## Building